ayush-m1911/Movie-Recommender/README.md

 ## 📂 Files Included
 - `similarity.pkl` → Stores the similarity matrix used to recommend the top 5 similar movies.
-- `movies.pkl` → Contains the processed movie data used for recommendations.
+- `movies_dict.pkl` → Contains the processed movie data used for recommendations.
 - *(Other `.pkl` files as needed)*

 ## 📥 Download Model Files